WYS Socks – the story so far…..! Blogtober 2021 : Day 15

 A pair of socks in green, red and white candy cane stripes on a white board background next to a pattern featuring the same pair of socks.
 Also on the board are pine greenery and two candy cane sticks.

 This was another simple pattern, again based on my Basic 4ply Socks but with a difference.
 I decided to try out an idea I had had for a new type of heel flap after seeing in my Facebook groups that lots of people found a regular heel flap a bit tight on their feet.
 I couldn’t find any other patterns using this technique so I called it the Ribbed Heel Flap and the difference between this one and the regular slipped heel stitch flap is that you purl the stitches in between the slipped stitches and that actually makes it all much more stretchy.
 I tried it out on a pair for big daughter’s boyfriend who has the largest feet I knit for and his socks fitted him extremely well so I’d recommend using this technique if you have wide heels.
-You can read the blog post all about the Candy Cane socks and the new heel flap and you can still download the pattern for free from the WYS website.
+You can read the blog post all about the Candy Cane socks and the new heel flap.
 Did I mention that some of the patterns come for free?
 Well, let me tell you about it now!
 Every Christmas, WYS very generously give away a new pattern with their latest Christmas yarn and you can get a copy whilst stocks last with the yarn, and later on by downloading it from the WYS website.

 A pair of green and multi-coloured striped socks with red cuffs, heels and toes on a black background surrounded by coloured Christmas lights.